adchsm/Manhattan/readme.md

 # Manhattan

-Manhattan is a clean, lightweight and customisable CSS grid.

-Named after the greatest grid system in the world, Manhattan is a modern and easy to use CSS grid.
+Named after the greatest grid system in the world, Manhattan is a clean, lightweight and customisable CSS grid.
 It uses it's own data-attribute `mhtn` keeping your class markup clean.

 It offers three containers, the default restricts content on screens over a specified width, whereas flex and edge allow you to maximize any screen.

 Manhattan doesn't use a traditional 12 column layout, but instead opts for straight forward percentages.
-There are five break points for total control over your layout, where you can specify a width for each column at each screen size.
+There are five breakpoints for total control over your layout, where you can specify a width for each column at each screen size.

 Manhattan supports all modern browsers and most older ones, including IE 8 with the help of a media query polyfill.

-### Why?
+## Why?

 There is no shortage of CSS grids available and with so many frameworks offering everything you need, it can be hard to know which use, or if any.
 Pre-styled and assembled from components, I see too many websites lacking creativity and imagination.
 Although a grid isn't necessary either, it can be a useful tool for speeding up development without interrupting your website's personality.

 I struggled to find a flexible grid without a heavy footprint, so I created Manhattan.
-It's ultra light, weighing in at 2.8 kb minified/658 bytes gzipped and released under the MIT license, free to use and abuse.
+It's ultra light, weighing in at 2.8 kb minified/658 bytes gzipped and released under the <a href="<?php echo get_home_url(); ?>/license/">MIT license</a>, free to use and abuse.

 Enjoy

 ## Usage

-Take a look at the [Usage](http://www.adchsm.me/manhattan/usage.html) and [Demo](http://www.adchsm.me/manhattan/demos.html) pages on the Manhattan website.
+Take a look at the [Manhattan](http://www.adchsm.me/manhattan/) website for demos and usage docs.

 ## Version History

+* 1.0 Beta 2 - Added a data-attibute version for valid markup.
 * 1.0 Beta - Renamed a few variables, added Sass version created by [Benjamin Parry](https://github.com/benjaminparry).
 * 1.0 Alpha - Initial release.